-SE carries out work on the completion of its Mochovce power plant Unit 3 and Unit 4 that is reportedly the largest private investment in the history of Slovakia.
-Mochovce Unit 3 is expected to be put into commercial operation in 2012 and Unit 4 in early 2013.
+SE is currently carrying out work on the completion of its Mochovce power plant Unit 3 and Unit 4; reportedly the largest private investment in the history of Slovakia.
+Completion of both UNITs is currently delayed as SE requests a budgetary increase from the state and because of re-opened licensing proceedings caused by legal action by Greenpeace.

-Construction of another reactor unit in Jaslovské Bohunice is being considered by Jadrová energetická spoločnosť Slovenska a.s., partially owned by the state (51 per cent) and by the Czech energy group ČEZ (49 per cent).
+Construction of another reactor unit in Jaslovské Bohunice is being considered by Jadrová energetická spoločnosť Slovenska a.s.
+(JESS), partially owned by the state (51 per cent) and by the Czech energy group CEZ.
 The government does not plan to finance this construction from budgetary resources and shall support it only if it is financed by private investment without state participation.
+The energy company JSC Rusatom Overseas (subsidiary of the Russian ROSATOM) is reportedly negotiating replacement of CEZ in JESS.
+JSC Rusatom Overseas' condition for participation is a long-term state guaranteed electricity off-take price.